 The second door slams shut, nearly startling him, and then he's alone.

 Sleep, although scarce and pretty much restless, does cool him down considerably.
-He's barely even ticked off when he wakes up and doesn't see Lucas on his bed.
+Claus is barely even ticked off when he wakes up and doesn't see Lucas on his bed.

 Which, of course, doesn't mean that he won't go looking, or that he's not entirely too protective.
 But he can live with that.